 Antwerp on the path to global success

-After the Belgian Revolution in 1830, development of the port remained limited.
+After the Belgian Revolution of 1830, the development of the port slows down.
 Why?
-At the time, the Netherlands was still levying tolls on shipping traffic along the Scheldt.
-In 1863, Belgium, supported by other maritime nations, bought the toll rights.
+The Netherlands still levies tolls on shipping traffic along the Scheldt.
+In 1863, Belgium, supported by other seafaring nations, buys off the toll.

-New docks, hinterland connections, and railway lines to Germany and beyond drove rapid development.
-In the 20th century, Antwerp became a hub for international trade and entered a second golden age.
+New docks, links to the hinterland and railway lines to Germany and beyond drive rapid progress.
+In the twentieth century, Antwerp grows into a major crossroads for international trade.

 History in a nutshell?
-Napoleon Bonaparte, not Julius Caesar, drove Antwerp’s first major port expansion.
+Napoleon Bonaparte, not Julius Caesar, has driven Antwerp’s first major port expansion.